annasofiakircher/portfolio/README.md

 ## Data and Installation
 My analysis is based on the so-called comecs data set which can be found in this repository.
 The code junks in the notebook are small samples of what I did in my thesis.
 So you can run the code without overloading your computer.

+# Energy Demand Model
+Time series regarding electricity consumption, prices and GDP are used to try to fit a demand model to investigate the electricty consumption for Finland and Norway.
+Four different models are fitted to the data and compared such that one final model could be chosen.

+## Data
+The timeseries start in 1978 and end in 2008.
+All data sets can be downloaded form this repository.

 # SAT Scores - NYC
 Based on demografic and other information about high schools in New York City, I've done some analysis on SAT scores.
 In the notebook 'SATscores_NYC' every step of analysis and conclusions can be retraced.